 We give this information to the people providing our services so they can make changes to improve those services.

 When you give information about protected characteristics, rest assured that it will only be used to make things better.
 When we use the data we won’t know it’s you!

-Here’s an example – the numbers of people who do not attend their appointments is sometimes higher in areas where English is not the first language.
-Sending appointment letters in their own language to people in those areas is helping.
+For example: The number of people who do not attend their appointments is sometimes higher in areas where English is not the first language.
+By sending appointment letters in the patients own language the service is more accessible.